Chart Color Schemes

 Campbells Creek has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects expected to influence the region.
-Notable initiatives include Levee Banks Project, Castlemaine Water Reclamation Plant Upgrade, Victorian Renewable Energy Zones, and Regional Housing Fund (Victoria).
-The following details those likely to be most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified two projects that may impact this region.
+Notable projects include Levee Banks Project, Castlemaine Water Reclamation Plant Upgrade, Victorian Renewable Energy Zones, and Regional Housing Fund (Victoria).
+The following details those likely most relevant:.

 Professional plan users can use the search below to filter and access additional projects.